plapplum/Muscle-sensor/README.md

 The conductor contact can be use with M3 terminal lug so you don't have to solder the connection as shown in picture below.
 ![Assembly_2022-Aug-22_02-16-19AM-000_CustomizedView7320027796](https://user-images.githubusercontent.com/36785342/185825947-943e1476-29e3-4bc6-9aa8-884b50683963.png)
-Make sure the conductor are touching the screw to make a closed connection.
-If not, the terminal will not work.
+!!!Make sure the conductor are touching the screw to make a closed connection.
+If not, the terminal will not work.!!!